-One simple truth about divorce that most people ignore is that the legal system does a pretty lousy job of it.
+One simple truth about divorce that most people ignore is that the legal system does a pretty lousy job of divorce.
+I’ve even heard a court commissioner say, in court, “A bad settlement is often better than a good ruling.”
 This is not an immutable characteristic of the legal system, it’s due to a critical mass of people (not all people in the system, just enough in the system) who work within the system doing a lousy job, particularly (but not exclusively) with child custody.

 Another simple truth: the legal system does not care about you and is not designed to care about you.
 Don’t look to the legal system for sympathy or encouragement.

 Another: the contested divorce process is generally for most people far, far more distressing, time-consuming, expensive, unfair, and disappointing than they expected.

 Lastly (and I wish I could take credit for this, but this comes from John Schindler): “Good behavior in a marriage is often bad behavior in a divorce.”
 Basically, he’s saying that no good deed goes unpunished in divorce, e.g.:

 - a woman who subordinates her career to devotedly taking care of her children and husband for 10 or so years or more will be ill-prepared for the demands of newly single life.